tejasvinigoel/daa-assignment2/README.md

 g++ algo_4.cpp -o algo_4

-for datasets, first line is h (clique) value, second line is number of vertices and edges and next lines are the edges.
+for datasets, first line is h (clique) value, second line is number of vertices and edges and next lines are the edges. save the dataset in a text file named input.txt

 # Run algorithm 1
 ./algo_1 input.txt